Are you legal and ethical?

 Do you have the necessary knowledge and skills?

 As well as these steps, interviewers also need to carry out research about the topic to be covered by the interview, acquire sufficient technical knowledge and attend specialist training to conduct an interview of the best possible standard.

 Organisations carrying out or sponsoring oral history work should select interviewers of sufficient competence, experience and skill, and if necessary provide sufficient guidance or training to ensure that recordings and documentation are carried out to the best possible standard.
 This is especially important where a project is engaging volunteers as they will need to be carefully skills-assessed so that training and support can be carefully tailored to each individual.
 The quality of a project’s output is determined by the commitment of staff and if they are volunteers, within the context of a properly-conceived volunteer programme.

 Interviewers working in a UK institution of higher or further education, or whose interviewees are either employees or currently patients of the National Health Service (NHS) will be required to submit their research proposal to an ethics committee.
-In higher education this will be a Research Ethics Committee.
+In higher education this will be the Research Ethics Committee within their institution.

 The following principles or ‘duties’ have been identified by the UK Data Archive:

 - a duty of confidentiality (though not necessarily anonymity) towards informants and participants